yuler/detect-links/README.md

-# wx-domain-detect
+# detect-links

-> Detect whether the domain name is blocked inside WeChat
+> Detecting whether the URL links in WeChat are blocked

 ## Tech Stacks